 “Hey babe, not being funny like but can you still have sex?”

 No flattering compliment on my photos, no comparison of common interests – they wanted to know such an intimate detail about me before even giving me the time of day.
 The 1st few times this same opening line came up, I’d educate them that disabled people are NOT asexual.
-In fact we are naturally more creative in bed due to our limitations!
-Thankfully I don’t take offense easily and I put it down to ignorance, perhaps lack of contact with anybody with a disability in their family or circle, but the more this happened the less passionate I became to attempt to challenge the stigma with Every, Single, One of them in defence of the disabled community.
+In fact, we are naturally more creative in bed due to our limitations!
+Thankfully I don’t take offence easily and I put it down to ignorance, perhaps lack of contact with anybody with a disability in their family or circle, but the more this happened the less passionate I became to attempt to challenge the stigma with Every, Single, One of them in defence of the disabled community.
 It got old, it got depressing, it started to get to me.
-Try as I might to power against the tide of ignorance in the dating pool, I began to ask myself if I was even desirable.
+Try as I might power against the tide of ignorance in the dating pool, I began to ask myself if I was even desirable.
 I remember a guy following up the “can you have sex?” question with the honesty that if my answer was no, it would be a deal breaker for him and that’s why he was asking it first as he didn’t want to waste my time as much as his.
 I could see the admirable side of his brutal honesty, at least he gave me an explanation unlike the other guys as to why he wanted to know this intimate detail up front, it didn’t do anything for my confidence.
 With every message about sex, my confidence took a knock.
 The sheer strength of the stigma that disabled people can’t or don’t have, nor want sexual intimacy hit me like a ton of bricks.
 It was like I consumed the stigma, that the stigma itself made me asexual.

 The difference was like night and day.
-Suddenly I was being called “Beautiful,” “Sexy,” “Gorgeous” and not one asked me about sex.
+Suddenly I was being called “Beautiful,” “Sexy,” “Gorgeous” and no one asked me about sex.
 Yes, like I’d been warned one guy did get his knickers in a twist when I told him I was actually in a wheelchair before we met.
 He called it all off, but that only showed me he wasn’t the man for me.
 I deserved better.

 After that I met a guy, we talked for 2 weeks about life and decided to meet.
 This time when I confessed I was a wheelchair user, he wasn’t phased and then he confessed he was visually impaired.
-That was 7 years ago and we’ve lived together for 6 and have 2 beautiful little girls – that of course meant we’d of had to have sex for that to be even possible!
+That was 7 years ago and we’ve lived together for 6 and have 2 beautiful little girls – that, of course, meant we’d of had to have sex for that to be even possible!

 Ultimately online dating gave me a thicker skin, though not initially but I’ve learnt you can only educate ignorance.
-Most importantly if a guy asks you about sex on the first message or two, you know then and there where his priorities lie and after that it’s upto you whether you think you deserve better.
-I’ll tell you right here and now, if you’re a disabled woman reading this and dabbing in the online dating pool – you are MORE than a sexual object and you deserve to be loved and respected for the wonderfully sexy woman you are.
+Most importantly if a guy asks you about sex on the first message or two, you know then and there where his priorities lie and after that it’s up to you whether you think you deserve better.
+I’ll tell you right here and now, if you’re a disabled woman reading this and dabbling in the online dating pool – you are MORE than a sexual object and you deserve to be loved and respected for the wonderfully sexy woman you are.
 If they are the right guy/girl for you, your disability won’t matter in any way, shape or form – including beneath the sheets!